-The Emmaus Community of Pittsburgh is an ecumenical, 501(c)(3) non-profit organization dedicated to providing permanent homes, respite care, and advocacy to people with intellectual disabilities and autism.
+The Emmaus Community of Pittsburgh is an ecumenical, 501(c)(3) non-profit organization dedicated to providing permanent homes, respite care, in-home services, and advocacy to people with intellectual disabilities in the Pittsburgh region.

 Since 1990, Emmaus has grown from a small, grassroots organization to a well-respected provider of disability services in the Pittsburgh region.